College Bound Scholarship

 - College Bound is a Washington State program.

-- The Scholarship can be used at 66 colleges in Washington State.
-There are different schools for different goals & interests.
+- The Scholarship can be used at 60+ colleges in Washington State.

 - The Scholarship covers the average cost of tuition, but not room & board.